 Global disruption has created many challenges in education.
 However, with these challenges come new opportunities.
-The etymology of disrupt stems from disrumpere in Latin: dis- (apart) and rumpere (to break).
+The etymology of disrupt stems from disrumpere in Latin: dis- (apart) and rumpere (to break) (Merriam-Webster, n.d.).
 As educators plan for the future, there are unique opportunities to “break apart” from functional fixedness and to reimagine PK-12 and higher education.
-According to Sahle-Work Zewde, Chair of the International Commission on the Futures of Education, UNESCO “It is evident that we cannot return to the world as it was before.”
+According to Sahle-Work Zewde, Chair of the International Commission on the Futures of Education, UNESCO, “It is evident that we cannot return to the world as it was before” (p.
+3).
 Therefore, educators must be strategic and collaborative in planning for the future.

 Advancements in technology, neuroscience, psychology, and education provide critical insight about the brain, mind, and learning.
 Educators have an opportunity to redesign curricula in PK-12 and higher education that build upon human learning principles and innovative pedagogical practices to enhance engagement, transfer of learning, well-being, and flourishing.
 Research on neuroplasticity reveals that educators are brain changers.
 Furthermore, experiences and the environment have a profound effect on neuroplasticity and learning over the lifespan.
-Recognizing that the human brain is a complex organ with over 100 billion neurons and 100 trillion synaptic connections (Colon-Ramos Lab, Yale School of Medicine), educators are encouraged to integrate research related to the human learning process and neuroplasticity into PK-12 and higher education (face-to-face, hybrid, online) to support strong neural connections and deeper learning.
+Recognizing that the human brain is a complex organ with over 100 billion neurons and 100 trillion synaptic connections as shared by the Colon-Ramos Lab at Yale University, educators are encouraged to integrate research related to the human learning process and neuroplasticity into PK-12 and higher education (face-to-face, hybrid, online) to support strong neural connections and deeper learning.
 According to a presentation by the Urban Child Institute (2016):

 The challenge within PK-12 education and higher education is time, which is needed to support and strengthen neural connections through deeper learning and transfer of learning across real-world contexts.